 Biochar the soil conditioner

-The term “Biochar” was initially introduced in 1999.
+The concept of “Biochar” came from terra preta soils.
 It’s use as a soil amendment was introduced in 2006.
 In recent years, it has received tremendous attention as one of the most useful technique for soil restoration.

 Biochar is the carbon-rich product, obtained by heating of wood, manures etc in close container with little or no available air.
 The main components of Biochar are Carbon (C), Hydrogen (H), Nitrogen (N) and other trace elements.
 Almost 70-80% by weight is carbon and <3% is nitrogen.